Salsa Verde Chicken Chili That Practically Cooks Itself

 - Shred the chicken.
 Use tongs or a slotted spoon to carefully transfer the cooked chicken to the bowl of a stand mixer fitted with paddle attachment.
 It's ok if some of the vegetables transfer over with the chicken.
 Turn the mixer on to medium speed and shred the chicken fully.
 This will take about 1 minute.
 Return the pulled chicken to the chili.
 Alternatively, you can shred or pull the chicken with 2 forks on a cutting board.

 - Finish the soup.
-Stir in 1 can of drained, rinsed great Northern beans and the juice of 1 lime.
+Stir in one can of great Northern beans and the juice of one lime.
 Taste and adjust seasoning as needed.
 Serve immediately with sour cream, sliced avocado, cilantro, pickled jalapeños, and chopped onion — or any other toppings you love!

 Notes